zong-you-028/decision_transformer-car/README.md

 - **cautious** – keeps lower speeds and avoids risky moves
 - **normal** – a balanced heuristic

-After training, an animation of the training environment is saved as `training_animation.mp4`.
+After training, a plot comparing the three driving styles is saved as `style_analysis.png`.
+An animation of the evaluation episodes is also generated as `decision_transformer_highway.mp4`.

 Collected trajectories are stored in `highway_trajectories.pkl`.
 If this file already exists, the main script will load it instead of collecting